-We could have an indemnification obligation to Jefferies if the Distribution were determined not to qualify for tax-free treatment for U.S. federal tax purposes, which could materially adversely affect our business, financial condition and results of operations.
+We could have an indemnification obligation to Jefferies in certain circumstances if the Distribution were determined not to qualify for tax-free treatment for U.S. federal tax purposes, or in certain other circumstances, which could materially adversely affect our business, financial condition and results of operations.